ggere/unlock-package/README.md

 npm package that unlocks a package from package-lock.json.
 Only affects top level dependencies.

 This is to be used when a developer wants the most recent (with in the constraints specified in package.json) version of a dependency.
-Useful if you develop a library and make sure of that library and wants your build to grab the latest version, but at the same time want to make use of the package-lock benefits for other packages.
+Useful if you develop a library and make use of that library in a different project and want your project to always grab the latest version, but at the same time make use of the package-lock benefits for other packages.

 ## Installation